Burlington Fire Department

 Applications

 We accept applications at various times depending on staffing needs.
-When the application period is open, applications can be found on the City of Burlington's Human Resources Jobs link.
+When the application period is open, application can be found on the City of Burlington's Human Resources Jobs link.

 Recruit Academy